 - cooking classes with pupils, teachers and parents

-This work operates in partnership with Croydon’s current Healthy Schools Programme.
+This work operated in partnership with Croydon’s existing Healthy Schools Programme.

-Councillor Alisa Flemming (Croydon’s cabinet member for children, young people and learning) supports the project, saying:
+Councillor Alisa Flemming (Croydon’s cabinet member for children, young people and learning) supported the project, saying:

 Our new flagship schools will transform the local food environment – and this is something worth celebrating.
 These schools, along with others in Croydon, are teaching us vital life skills, in particular that cooking doesn’t have to be a boring chore and healthy meals can be fun, creative, affordable and easy to prepare.